qiaohan/crnn-train-tf/README.md

 XXX.png 100 200 333 666
 split by blank, and the first element is image file name, rest the char's index(file word_dict.txt record all the chars and their index number)

+# dictionary
+the file word_dict.txt records all the characters which can be recognized: 3754 chinese, 10 number, 52 english, and other 34 symbol

 ## train the cnn
 	run the train code: python trainsinglechar.py